 #5.
 Emotional Design: Why We Love (or Hate) Everyday Things / Don Norman

 While “Don’t make me think!” focuses on website UX, this book looks at usability form a wider angle.
-The book (authored by the norman of the famous Norman Nielsen Group) lets the reader in on how people use (or, unintentionally, misuse) the things in their daily lives.
-A real eye-opener that helps you understand what “usability” means, where to omit mistakes, and how to make better project decisions.
+The book (authored by the norman of the famous Norman Nielsen Group) lets the reader know how people use (or, unintentionally, misuse) the things in their daily lives.
+A real eye-opener helps you understand what “usability” means, where to omit mistakes, and how to make better project decisions.

 #6.
 Hooked / Nir Eyal & Ryan Hoover

-Did you ever wonder why some products gain traction, while others simply fall flat though they seemed pretty awesome?
-Many times, it’s not just about how well it was developed, but because it was lacking certain elements that make people want to come for more.
+Did you ever wonder why some products gain traction, while others fall flat though they seemed pretty awesome?
+Many times, it’s not just about how well it was developed, but because it lacked certain elements that make people want to come for more.
 As a CTO, knowing how to incorporate these factors when you make technological decisions is key.
 After all, who wouldn’t want to predestine their app for success?